Arena-Rosnav/rosnav-rl/README.md

 This is the official **Rosnav-RL** package.
 The Rosnav-RL framework provides tools to construct a deep reinforcement learning agent for autonomous robot navigation, straight-forward development of a training pipeline and further testing across different platforms.
 It provides a highly-modular, flexible and unified interface for defining an agent with a neural network, reward function, action and observation space.
-The configuration layout (mit großer Möglichkeit an Einstellungen soll motivieren Experimente durhczuführen).
+The configuration layout provides a wide range of settings to encourage experimentation.
 The framework is intended to facilitate multiple reinforcement learning libraries for the application on learning-based navigation systems for mobile robots in ROS1.

 Rosnav-RL was initially developed for the [Arena-Rosnav](https://github.com/Arena-Rosnav/arena-rosnav) environment, which is a simulation platform for training and evaluating navigation systems.